Last updated on November 17th, 2020

-We have decided to continue with a modified schedule of one worship service in-person and online at 11:00 am on Sundays unless regulations change and as long as we have the volunteers and resources.
+October 29, 2020 Council Update: We will continue with a modified schedule of one worship service in-person and online at 11:00 am on Sundays unless regulations change and as long as we have the volunteers and resources.
 We are grateful for the work of the MLC reopening task force (Ariane, Andrea, Andrew, Tanya, Marlena, Vicar Silke) and release them from their role.

 We now turn our focus to making worship meaningful in spite of the continuing pandemic.
 Please continue to share your feedback.
 How, when and where do you worship and pray as part of Martin Luther Church?

-In conjunction with our Vicars, Pastor Hille, Marlena and our partner churches and organizations, we have started to come up with preliminary ideas on how to make the Advent and Christmas season festive and special during this pandemic.
+In conjunction with our Vicars, Pastor Gerhard Hille (from Germany), Marlena and our partner churches and organizations, we have started to come up with preliminary ideas on how to make the Advent and Christmas season festive and special during this pandemic.